-Instructor evaluation of written work Written quizzes Written Exam
+Instructor evaluation of written work Written quizzes

-I. Therapeutic Nutrition I
+IV.
+Therapeutic Nutrition I

 The objective of the Therapeutic Nutrition I course is to train the student in the scope of practice and tools of a Nutrition Consultant as well as foundations of biochemistry and immune health, which lay the groundwork for the remaining advanced courses.
+The student will...